vitalab/vitalab.github.io/article/_posts/2020-11-19-AlphaMuGoZero.md

 Monte Carlo tree search (MCTS) was actually first introduced in 2006 to play the game of Go[^1] and won the 10th computer-Go tournament.
 It has since then been applied to many problems including chess, shogi, bridge, poker, and video games such as Starcraft.

 As the name implies, MCTS is a tree search algorithm that uses Monte Carlo sampling of the search space to iteratively refine the evaluation of nodes.
-From a root node, child nodes are traversed until a leaf node (a node that has one or more children that has not been evaluated or until a maximum depth is reached) is reached.
+From a root node, child nodes are traversed until a leaf node is reached.
+A leaf node is a node that has one or more children that has not been evaluated, or a node that has no children because it is a terminal node, or a node that is "deeper" than a maximum depth constraint.
 Then, a child is selected and a rollout (selecting actions according to a possibly random policy until the end of the game) is performed, assigning the result to the node.
 Finally, the node's value is "backpropagated" to parent nodes.
 Finally, the optimal action can be inferred from the node's values.
 This process is repeated for each move.

 Several strategies exist to select the next node $$s'$$ to explore, but the most popular is to model the children nodes $$s'_{j}$$ as independent multi-armed bandits and use the Upper Confidence bound for Trees (UCT) heuristic defined as